Side-Tuning: A Baseline for Network Adaptation via Additive Side Networks: Experiments

 \subsubsection{Rigidity}

 \Sidetuning{} learns later tasks as easily as the first, while constraint-based methods such as EWC stagnate.
-The predictions for later tasks such as \emph{surface normals} (seen in Figure~\ref{fig:lll_qual}) are significantly better using \sidetuning{}---\textbf{even immediately after training and before any forgetting can occur}.
+The predictions for later tasks are significantly better using \sidetuning{} \textbf{even immediately after training and before any forgetting can occur} (e.g., \emph{surface normals} in Fig.~\ref{fig:lll_qual}).

 Figure~\ref{fig:rigidity} quantifies this slowdown.
 We measure rigidity as the log-ratio of the \emph{actual loss} of the $i$th task over the loss when that task is \emph{instead trained first} in the sequence.
 As expected, \sidetuning{} experiences effectively zero slowdown on both datasets.
-For EWC, the increasing constraints make learning new tasks increasingly difficult---and the log-ratio increases with the number of tasks (Taskonomy, left).
-It is too rigid (log-ratio $>$ 0) even in iCIFAR.
-While PNN learns iCIFAR tasks faster (evident by a negative ratio value), it also becomes rigid on the Taskonomy dataset.
+For EWC, the added constraints make learning new tasks increasingly difficult and rigidity increases with the number of tasks (Fig.~\ref{fig:rigidity}, left).
+PNN shows some positive transfer in iCIFAR (negative ratio value), but becomes rigid on the more challenging \itaskonomy{}, where tasks are more diverse.